rkapr/Voila-Jones/README.md

 Prefer direct installation of above packages but if necessary, use `req.txt` to recreate the conda environment:
 `conda create --name <env> --file req.txt`

-Run `Combine_Features.ipynb`.
+Please first run `Combine_Features.ipynb`.
 It will create 2 .npy files containing features: one for faces and another for non-faces.

 Then run `Robust_features_Adaboost.ipynb` (for part II in report) or `Adaboost.ipynb`  (for part III).